-Vegetation clearance should be undertaken outside the breeding bird season of March to August, inclusive, or if not possible, an ecologist should be present immediately prior to clearance to check vegetation.
-Active nests should be left with a suitable buffer until nesting ends.
+The tree removal works will be undertaken outside the breeding bird season of March to August, inclusive, or if not possible, an ecologist will attend immediately prior to clearance to check vegetation.
+If active nests are present, they will be left with a suitable buffer (determined by the attending ecologist) until nesting ends.